 - Peak popularity: 2010 (Rank: #25; 6,420 babies born)

 - Lowest popularity: 2019 (Rank: #90; 3,080 babies born)

 A relatively recent name, Nevaeh, is "heaven" spelled backward.
 The name's popularity first started rising when rocker/rapper Sonny Sandoval of P.O.D. introduced his baby daughter, Nevaeh, on MTV's home tour show, "MTV Cribs" back in 2000.
 This is a polarizing one, though: While the popularity of the name has been on the rise since the early aughts, that rise has coincided with some serious disdain for the name on the other side of the spectrum, too.

-You may also like: Most popular dog breeds that don't shed2018 All rights reserved.
+You may also like: Most Popular Baby Names of the Past Decade2018 All rights reserved.